gaurav987k/sports-analytics-pipeline/README.md

 Only newly landed files are written to a `staging_<table>` Delta table.
 Transformations operate on this tiny staging dataset instead of reprocessing the full Bronze/Silver history — **reducing compute cost on every incremental run**.

 ### 4. Monthly Grain Aggregation at Merge Step
-Parent company needs cross-brand monthly reporting; child data is daily.
-Aggregation happens **at the merge step, not at storage** — keeping child data granular and auditable while feeding the parent layer the right grain.
+Atlon needs cross-brand monthly reporting; Sports Bar's child data is at daily granularity.
+Aggregation happens **at the merge step, not at storage** — keeping child data granular and auditable while feeding the parent layer the correct grain.
+All December daily records are summed per `product_code + customer_code` before upserting into the parent `fact_orders` table.

 ### 5. Change Data Feed (CDF) Enabled
-All Delta tables have CDF enabled, allowing downstream consumers to track **row-level inserts, updates, and deletes** — critical for audit trails, CDC pipelines, and incremental Power BI refresh.
+All Delta tables have CDF enabled, allowing downstream consumers to track **row-level inserts, updates, and deletes** — critical for audit trails, CDC pipelines, and incremental dashboard refresh.

 ### 6. Fallback Sentinel Values for Bad Data
-`customer_id` → `"999999"`, `gross_price` → `0` for non-numeric inputs. **Keeps the pipeline running without data loss**; bad records are isolable via sentinel values for later review.
+`customer_id` → `"999999"`, `product_id` → `"999"`, and `gross_price` → `0` for non-numeric or invalid inputs. **Keeps the pipeline running without data loss**; bad records are isolable via sentinel values for later review.

 For full ADR documentation, see [`architecture/design_decisions.md`](architecture/design_decisions.md).